guettli/not-solved-yet/README.md

 app.
 Nextcloud is great here.
 You can upgrade from one version to the next via web gui.
 This is great.

+Extending Django models via the admin interface.
+This would be cool.
+AFAIK you can do this in ERPNext.
+But this uses the Frappé framework, not Django.
+Adding new columns via admin interface would make Django a low code framework.

 Performance Analysis
 --------------------